 - 1. Graduates will apply advanced critical thinking skills in collaboration with and on behalf of individuals, families, groups, organizations, communities and societies - 2.
 Graduates will practice in accordance with social work values and ethics. - 3.
-Graduates will practice in a culturally affirming manner that promotes social and economic justice with diverse populations as expressed through age, class, culture, disability, ethnicity, family structure, gender, relational status, national origin, race, religion and sexual orientation. - 4.
-Graduates will evaluate, synthesize and apply the best available research, knowledge, and skills for practice in collaboration with and on behalf of individuals, families, groups, organizations, communities, and societies.
+Graduates will practice in a culturally affirming manner that promotes social and economic justice with diverse populations as expressed through age, class, culture, disability, ethnicity, family structure, gender, relational status, national origin, race, religion, and sexual orientation. - 4.
+Graduates will evaluate, synthesize, and apply the best available research, knowledge, and skills for practice in collaboration with and on behalf of individuals, families, groups, organizations, communities, and societies.

-1.02 Commitment to Cultural Diversity and Social Justice
+1.2 Commitment to Cultural Diversity and Social Justice University of Tennessee College of Social Work Diversity Statement

-University of Tennessee College of Social Work Diversity Statement diversity are understood as the intersectionality of multiple factors including" age, class, color, culture, mental or physical disability and ability, ethnicity, gender, gender expression, gender identity, immigration status, marital status, national origin, political ideology, race, regionality, religion and spirituality, sex, sexual orientation, and tribal sovereign status.
+The College of Social Work and the University of Tennessee welcome and honor all people.
+In accordance with the U.S. National Association of Social Workers (NASW) and the U.S. Council on Social Work Education (CSWE 2022 Educational Policy and Accreditation Standards), "the dimensions of diversity are understood as "the intersectionality of multiple factors including but not limited to age, caste, class, color, culture, disability and ability, ethnicity, gender, gender identity and expression, generational status, immigration status, legal status, marital status, political ideology, race, nationality, religion and spirituality, sex, sexual orientation, and tribal sovereign status.
 The College values intellectual curiosity, pursuit of knowledge, and academic freedom and integrity.
-"A person's diverse life experiences may include oppression, poverty, marginalization, and alienation as well as privilege, power, and acclaim" (CSWE 2015 Educational Policy Statement).
+"Social workers understand that this intersectionality means that a person's life experiences may include oppression, poverty, marginalization, and alienation as well as privilege and power.
+Social workers understand the societal and historical roots of social and racial injustices and the forms and mechanisms of oppression and discrimination.
+Social workers understand cultural humility and recognize the extent to which a culture's structures and values, including social, economic, political, racial, technological, and cultural exclusions, may create privilege and power resulting in systemic oppression."
+(CSWE 2022 Educational Policy and Accreditation Standards).
 The College of Social Work promotes social justice and social change, and strives to end discrimination, oppression, poverty, and other forms of social injustice.